Scottish Shipwrecks

 Hermia

-The 1000nt iron steamship Frogmore was launched from the yard of T Roydon & Sons of Liverpool in 1880.
-Her dimensions were 259.5′ x 33.9′ x 17.9’.
-The vessel transferred to new Glasgow based owners in 1898 and a change of name to Hermia.
+The iron steamship Frogmore was launched from the yard of T Roydon & Sons of Liverpool (Yard No 201) in June 1880.
+She measured 259.5′ x 33.9′ x 17.9′ and her tonnage was 1547 gross tons, 1000 net tons.
+She was powered by a compound steam engine by J Jack, Liverpool delivering 163 nominal horse power.
+The vessel transferred to new Glasgow based owners (J Neil and Co Ltd) in 1898 who changed her name to Hermia.

 Thursday 21st December, 1901 was not a good day for Captain Gunson of the Allan Line steamer Carthiginian.
 In the early hours of the morning, en route to Philadelphia via Liverpool, his vessel was in collision with the SS Glenmore off the Mull of Galloway.
 The Carthiginian had sustained extensive damage to her stem and bow plating and, as a result, Captain Gunson decided to head for Glasgow for repairs.